kinostl/RandomNotes/netbattlers_pvp.md

 Your turn consists of responding to the action that the Ante holder has set up for you to respond to.
 If you succeed at any of these opposed actions, you acquire The Ante.

+### Using Simple Chips
+When you use a Simple Chip, discard a card face down.
+Activate the effect of the Simple Chip immediately, and do another reaction in addition to this one.

+### Using Cost Powers
+Cost Powers are Simple.
+When you use a Cost Power, discard a card face down.
+This is in addition to spending the Stat Point.
+Activate the effects of the Power immediately, and do another reaction in addition to this one.

 ### Defend
 You can defend by making a roll.
-This will usualle be rolling powers, making a speed check, or making a stamina check.
+This will usually be rolling powers, making a speed check, or making a stamina check.

 ### Parry
 You can still parry!
 You will usually do this by making a roll.
 This will usually use a Strength check.